Q1. How can I find out which school serves my address?

 Q4.
 When do I receive my audition date?

-Once your completed packet is received, our office will contact you by email with a link to sign up for your audition date and time.
-If you have not heard from our office within two weeks after submitting your completed packet, please contact YPAS administrative director, Melissa Case, at
+Once your completed application is received, our office will contact you by email with a link to sign up for your audition date and time.
+If you have not heard from our office within two weeks after submitting your completed application, please contact YPAS administrative director, Cayce Crowder, at

 Q5.
 For musical theatre or dance auditions, should I have choreography prepared?